 Animated films for children, released by the Video Studio in honour of Saint John the Warrior (St Elisabeth Convent), will provide the young audience with moving and didactic stories narrated by the means of excellent animation.
 Each cartoon is 3-4 minutes long.
 The cartoons are shown in Russian with subtitles.
 They can be shown at any time during the Festival or as a part of the interactive programme for children.

-A sale of the products made in the workshops of St Elisabeth Convent has always been an integral part of every festival.
+The monastery products fair has always been an integral part of every festival.
 The good legacy of charity fairs in Russia can be traced back to the Grand Princess Elisabeth herself, and St Elisabeth Convent continues it up to now.
 The products that preserve the warmth of the artisans’ hands are made in the Convent according to time-honoured technologies with love and prayer.
 Using the centuries-long expertise of their predecessors and the advances in modern equipment, our workshops make unique masterpieces that are sought-after by connoisseurs throughout the world.

 We invite you to visit the festival and spend time in a friendly family atmosphere, to enjoy the singing of the monastic choir and take part in the convent’s deeds of mercy.